UmmH3/malaria-health/README.md

 ## Main Data Analysis Libraries
+8. Code Structure
+The project consists of the following Python scripts:

+etl.py: Script for extracting, transforming, and loading the data.

+eda.py: Script for performing exploratory data analysis and generating summary statistics.

+visualizations.py: Script for creating visualizations such as bar charts, time series plots, and heatmaps.

+statistical_analysis.py: Script for performing statistical tests and computing probabilities.

+9. Dependencies
+The following tools are required to run this analysis

+9.1 Software requirements
+Python (>=3.6)

+9.2 Python Libraries
+pandas
 * Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.